-Federal Environment Ministry’s (BMU) International Climate Initiative is inviting applications for International Climate Protection Fellowships for the year 2019.
+Federal Environment Ministry’s (BMU) International Climate Initiative is inviting applicants for the International Climate Protection Fellowships for the academic year 2020-21.
 Up to 20 fellowships are available for young climate experts from developing countries in Germany.

 The fellowship allows future leaders to spend a year in Germany working on a research-based project of their own choice in the field of climate protection and climate-related resource conservation.